 A final fracture control plan which is approved by the customer.

-Verification requirements for inspection procedures and personnel.
+Verification requirements for non-destructive testing procedures and personnel.

 The status of fracture control activities, together with a specific schedule for completion of the verification activities.

 A description and summary of the results of pertinent analyses and tests.